ashkonf/HybridNaiveBayes/README.md

 1. Support for both categorical and ordered featrues.
 2. Support for both discrete and continuous ordered features.
-3. Support for modeling of ordered features using arbitrary probability distributions.
+3. Support for modeling ordered features using arbitrary probability distributions.

 ---